Azure/FTALive-Sessions/content/data/Synapse_SQL/SQL Serveless Pool/Serverless_Table_Partitioning.md

 ### Querying Partitioned Spark table

 Using Spark notebook you can create a new spark table in a new Spark DB and query it from Synapse Serverless Pool.
+When you query partitioned Apache Spark for Azure Synapse tables from serverless SQL pool, the query automatically targets only the necessary files.

 ![text](.\SparkDb.png?raw=true)

-the interesting part is that you can benefit from partion elimination just filtering by fields [YEAR] and [DATE]
+The interesting part is that you can benefit from partion elimination just filtering by fields [YEAR] and [DATE]

 ``` spark